-The asset held for sale was a residential property which had been pledged as collateral for a mortgage loan receivable.
-The property was repossessed by the Trust as the mortgage investment it had secured was in arrears and all attempts at collection from the borrower had been exhausted.
-The Trust disposed of the property during the year.
+The assets held for sale are residential properties which had been pledged as collateral for mortgage loans receivable.
+The properties were repossessed by the Trust as the mortgage investments they had secured were in arrears and all attempts at collection from the borrowers had been exhausted.
+The related mortgages have been derecognized and management expects a loss of \$210,000, of which \$90,000 was provided for in year ended December 31, 2018.
+The additional loss of \$120,000 has been charged against profit for the year.